Call for submissions open at the beginning of the Fall and Winter semesters.

 3. Do you think this exhibition should happen?

-The anonymous jury is comprised of students from across the college.
+The anonymous jury is comprised of students from across the university.
 They make recommendations based on the specific criteria listed on the Proposal Rating Form.
 The jury deliberations and the contents of proposals submitted to the Marion Nicholl Gallery (MNG) remain confidential.

 What does the jury look for?
 Click here to check out the jury comments from the last MNG jury session.